-- 5. For cold foods held for service: - Verify that the air/water temperature of any unit is at 40 °F or below before use. - Chill foods, if applicable, in accordance with the Cooling Potentially Hazardous Foods SOP. - All cold potentially hazardous foods should be 41 °F or below before placing the food out for display or service. - Take the internal temperature of the food before placing it onto any salad bar, display cooler, or cold serving line and at least every 30 minutes thereafter. - 6.
-For cold foods in storage: - Take the internal temperature of the food before placing it into any walk-in cooler or reach-in cold holding unit. - Chill food in accordance with the Cooling Potentially Hazardous Foods SOP if the food is not 41 °F or below. - Verify that the air temperature of any cold holding unit is at 40 °F or below before use.
-Monitor and record each cooling unit's temperature at the beginning of each work day.
+- 5. For cold foods held for service: - Verify that the air/water temperature of any unit is at 41 °F or below before use. - Chill foods, if applicable, in accordance with the Cooling Potentially Hazardous Foods SOP. - All cold potentially hazardous foods should be 41 °F or below before placing the food out for display or service. - Take the internal temperature of the food before placing it onto any salad bar, display cooler, or cold serving line and at least every 2 hours thereafter. - 6.
+For cold foods in storage: - Take the internal temperature of the food before placing it into any walk-in cooler or reach-in cold holding unit. - Chill food in accordance with the Cooling Potentially Hazardous Foods SOP if the food is not 41 °F or below. - Verify that the air temperature of any cold holding unit is at 41 °F or below before use and at least every 4 hours thereafter during all hours of operation.

 - 1. Retrain any foodservice employee found not following the procedures in this SOP. - 2.
 For hot foods: - Reheat the food to 165 °F for 15 seconds if the temperature is found to be below 135 °F and the last temperature measurement was 135 °F or higher and taken within the last 2 hours.
 Repair or reset holding equipment before returning the food to the unit, if applicable. - Discard the food if it cannot be determined how long the food temperature was below 135 °F. - 3.
-For cold foods: - Rapidly chill the food using an appropriate cooling method if the temperature is found to be above 41 °F and the last temperature measurement was 41 °F or below and taken within the last 2 hours: - Place food in shallow containers (no more than 2 inches deep) and uncovered on the top shelf in the back of the walk-in or reach-in cooler. - Stir the food in a container placed in an ice water bath. - Add ice as an ingredient. - Separate food into smaller or thinner portions.
+For cold foods: - Rapidly chill the food using an appropriate cooling method if the temperature is found to be above 41 °F and the last temperature measurement was 41 °F or below and taken within the last 2 hours: - Place food in shallow containers (no more than 4 inches deep) and uncovered on the top shelf in the back of the walk-in or reach-in cooler. - Use a quick-chill unit like a blast chiller. - Stir the food in a container placed in an ice water bath. - Add ice as an ingredient.

+• Separate food into smaller or thinner portions.

-Holding Hot and Cold Potentially Hazardous Foods, continued
+Holding Hot and Cold Potentially Hazardous Foods, continued Tazewell County Schools Nutrition Department